John-OConnell/CS5600_Computer_Systems/practicum1/README.md

 and one that is simple enough to execute.
 In my implementation, each node in the DLL contains pointers to the previous and next\
 nodes in the list, as well as a pointer to the message struct being stored.
 For the LRU cache, the order of nodes reflects the access\
 history, with the most recently accessed message at the front and the least recently accessed at the end.
 For the random cache, the\
-order of messages is of course random.
+order of messages is, of course, random.
 With the DLL implementation most operations take take O(n) time worst case.
 However, in the LRU\
 implementation, finding the most recently and least recently used messages takes O(1) time.
+When messages are stored, they are saved\
+directly to the disk.
+When messages are retrieved, they are first looked for in the cache.
+If a message cannot be found in the cache, the\
+message is laoded from disk and placed in the cache.
+The cache keeps track of the number of hits and misses during retrieval by way of\
+counter variables within the cache struct.

 A second option I considered was adding a hash table to my implementation in order to make lookups run in O(1) time.
 The keys of the hash\
 map represent message identifiers, and the corresponding values store references to the nodes in the doubly linked list containing the messages.\